Come and witness the only command post on the landings beaches to have lived 6 days of fightings.

 - Family : Child less than 15 years = free

-Only after reservation for a minimum of 3 visit
+And after reservation for a minimum of 3 visit for other days.

 between 11 am and 17 pm (16 pm for the last visit)